This Day in History: April 30

 - 1952: Mr. Potato Head is the first toy advertised on television.

-- 1972: "Arthur Godfrey Time" ends a 27 year run on radio
+- 1972: "Arthur Godfrey Time" ends a 27-year run on radio.

-- 1974: President Richard Nixon hands over partial transcripts of Watergate tape recordings
+- 1974: President Richard Nixon hands over partial transcripts of Watergate tape recordings.

-- 1989: World Wide Web (WWW) is first launched in the public domain by CERN scientist Tim Berners-Lee
+- 1989: The World Wide Web (WWW) is first launched in the public domain by European Organization for Nuclear Research (CERN) scientist Tim Berners-Lee.

 - 1996: President Bill Clinton approves the sale of $227 million of crude oil from the Strategic Petroleum Reserve.

-- 1997: Approximately 42 million viewers watch Ellen DeGeneres declare she is gay through her character Ellen Morgan on her TV sitcom "Ellen."
+- 1997: Approximately 42 million viewers watch Ellen DeGeneres declare she is gay through her character Ellen Morgan, on her TV sitcom, "Ellen."